Thursday June 15, 2017

 more stories from this episode

 Edmonton Alberta's Ruth Berhe, also known as Ruth B, became famous for sharing her music in small snippets on social media.
-In particular it was Vine, the now defunct social media platform where users would upload six-second videos where Ruth B. made her name.
+In particular Vine, the now defunct social media platform where users would upload six-second videos.

-Ruth B kept adding to that song, Lost Boy, in 6 second increments, and eventually she released it as a full length single.
-That single went on to become a Top 40 hit, and as they say - a star was born.
+Ruth B kept adding to that song, in 6 second increments, until eventually she released it as a full length single.
+That single went on to become a Top 40 hit, and, as they say, a star was born.

-Ruth B. came in to the q studio to perform a few tracks and chat with Tom Power about her album.
+Ruth B. came in to the q studio to perform a few tracks and chat about her album.

 — Produced by Cora Nijhawan